 Jesse Miller, PhD | Postdoctoral Scholar | firstname.lastname@example.org

-Jesse E. D. Miller is an ecologist with research interests at the confluence of community ecology, restoration ecology, and landscape ecology.
+Jesse E. D. Miller is an ecologist with research interests at the confluence of community ecology, landscape ecology and restoration ecology.
 He is currently a postdoctoral researcher in Hugh Safford’s lab at UC Davis, where he is studying the effects of fire severity on plant communities across an elevation gradient in the Sierra Nevada mountains.
 Jesse completed his Ph.D. at the University of Wisconsin-Madison, where he studied the influence of habitat connectivity and fire history on herbaceous plant diversity and long-term landscape change in Ozark grasslands.
-Prior to graduate school, Jesse worked as a botanist for government agencies, academic reseachers, and private contractors in a number of ecosystems across Oregon and California.
+Prior to graduate school, Jesse worked as a botanist for government agencies, academic researchers, and private contractors in a number of ecosystems across Oregon and California.
 Jesse is also interested in lichen ecology and diversity, and he is certified in lichenology by the Northwest Lichenologists.
 Jesse works at the intersection of basic and applied ecology.
 He loves teaching botany and ecology, and he is particularly interested communicating research findings with land managers and the general public.

 Carrie Levine, PhD | Postdoctoral Scholar | email@example.com